 the student may be recommended for dismissal from the training laboratory and/or graduate program

-The Program Director reports all major infractions of institutional research procedures, recommendations for probation, suspension, or dismissal resulting from the Program Level Review, in writing, to the Chairperson of the GP-CAPS.
+The Program Director reports all major infractions of institutional research procedures, and all recommendations for probation, suspension, or dismissal resulting from the Program Level Review, in writing, to the Chairperson of the GP-CAPS.
 The report indicates the concern, the program faculty findings and actions/recommendations, and the student’s response, if any.
 The student is provided a copy of this report and is given the opportunity to provide a written rebuttal of the letter and/or appear before GP-CAPS to explain their position.

-Note: Plagiarism and other forms of academic/research dishonesty, including but not limited to falsifying data or academic credentials, are also to the West Virginia University and/or the Office of Academic Integrity (http://oric.research.wvu.edu/academic-integrity).
+Note: Plagiarism and other forms of academic/research dishonesty, including but not limited to falsifying data or academic credentials, are also referred to the West Virginia University Office of Student Conduct and/or the Office of Academic Integrity (http://oric.research.wvu.edu/academic-integrity).

 3. GP-CAPS Level Review